trothr/blog/Marilyn/2019/20191227-flashback.md

 Marilyn was in the Ohio State University medical system for primary care.
 Her doctor was out, but the doctor filling-in determined, "yep, gallbladder", and referred her to a GI surgeon, Dr. Narula.
-He and the team were proceeding through the preliminary scans and tests, thinking they'd need to remove the gallbladder, but of course treading carefully in case some less intrusive treatment would make more sense.
+That man and his team were proceeding through the preliminary scans and tests, thinking they'd need to remove the gallbladder, but of course treading carefully in case some less intrusive treatment would make more sense.